 Striped draperies add interest to this mostly neutral dining room.
 Striped fabric like this is easy to sew, even for beginners, because the stripes provide straight-line guides.
 Affixing clip-on rings to the top of each panel ensures they remain easy to take down and clean.

 Fashion this easy-sew valance using only a curtain panel and grosgrain ribbon.
 The project is simple, can be completed in a matter of hours, and is sure to boost the style quotient of any room.
 Simply hem the curtain panel to the desired length and width, then embellish the perimeter of the panel with ribbon.
 Use the excess fabric for pillows or seat cushions in the room for a coordinated look.

 Valances add height and depth to plain windows.
 Here, Grecian-pattern grilles are screwed directly to the faces of painted medium-density fiberboard (MDF) valances.
 Metal washers and twine attached to the drapery edges tie in with the industrial look of the valances above.

 We love this window treatment idea: It serves the function of a valance but has the pleated look of a Roman shade.
 To make this window treatment, back a rectangle of the drapery fabric with a light-blocking fabric using fusible web (to prevent light-emitting needle holes).
 Iron in deep pleats and starch heavily.
 Stitch pleats into place and glue a grosgrain ribbon down the middle.
 Tie the ribbon in a loose bow at the bottom.

-You can dress up purchased tab-top panels with a bit of trim you attach to the edges.
-Or get a similar look by making your own panels.
+You can dress up purchased tab-top panels with a bit of trim attached to the edges.
+Or, get a similar look by making your own panels.
 You can buy yardage at a fabrics store, but you can also shop for table coverings or linens in the kitchen, bedding, and bath section of your local department store.
 There you will often find discounted or discontinued fabric items that you can cut up and use as yardage.